Insider Threat Detection & Data Loss Prevention Services

 • Legal, HR, privacy, and security governance alignment notes

-Solutioned LLC’s insider-risk and DLP work is grounded in direct enterprise experience building behavioral detection systems for sensitive-data protection.
+Our insider threat and DLP work is grounded in direct enterprise experience building detection systems for sensitive data protection.

-The founder’s background includes insider threat management, DLP, technical investigations, eDiscovery, user behavior analytics, machine learning, Splunk UBA, and security architecture.
-That experience includes architecting and building a global insider threat detection ecosystem protecting 282,000 users across 46 countries, modeling 44.8 million daily events, and generating a majority of actionable alerts handled by incident responders.
+The founder’s background includes insider threat management, DLP, technical investigations, eDiscovery, user behavior analytics (UBA), machine learning, and security architecture.
+That experience includes architecting and building a global insider threat detection ecosystems, modeling daily events, and generating a majority of actionable alerts handled by incident responders.

-That matters because insider-risk programs sit at a difficult intersection: people, data, access, privacy, legal process, HR sensitivity, and security operations.
-The work requires both technical depth and judgment about proportionality, evidence quality, escalation, and business impact.
+That matters because insider risk programs sit at a difficult intersection: people, data, access, privacy, legal process, HR sensitivity, and security operations.
+The work requires both technical depth and expertise about proportionality, artifact quality, escalation, and business impact.

-Translate sensitive-data risk into a controlled improvement sequence.
+Translate sensitive data risk into a managed improvement sequence.

-Insider-risk programs can become political or operationally heavy if they are not scoped carefully.
+Insider threat programs can become operationally heavy if they are not scoped carefully.

 Step 1: Align